-"Resolved that subject to the provisions of Section 148 and other applicable provisions of the Companies Act, 2013, if any and Companies (Audit & Auditors) Rules, 2014 (including statutory modification(s) or re-enactment(s) thereof, for the time being in force), payment of remuneration of ₹1,50,000/- (Rupees One Lakh Fifty Thousand only) plus applicable taxes and re-imbursement of out of pocket expenses to Mr. K. Suryanarayanan, Cost Accountant in Practice for conducting the audit of cost records of the Sugar, Distillery & Co-gen units of the Company for the year 2024 - 2025, which has been approved by the Board on the recommendation of the Audit Committee, be and is hereby ratified and confirmed".
+"Resolved that subject to the provisions of Section 148 and other applicable provisions of the Companies Act, 2013, if any and Rule 14 of Companies (Audit & Auditors) Rules, 2014 (including statutory modification(s) or re-enactment(s) thereof, for the time being in force), payment of remuneration of ₹ 1,50,000/- (Rupees One Lakh Fifty Thousand only) plus applicable taxes and re-imbursement of out of pocket expenses to Mr. K. Suryanarayanan, Cost Accountant in Practice for conducting the audit of cost records of the Sugar, Distillery & Co-gen units of the Company for the year 2025 - 2026, which has been approved by the Board on the recommendation of the Audit Committee, be and is hereby ratified and confirmed".

-4. To consider and approve the payment of commission to Mrs. Nina B. Kothari, (DIN: 00020119) Non-Executive Chairperson of the Company.
+4. To consider and approve the Re-appointment of Mr. Arjun B. Kothari, (DIN: 07117816) as Managing Director of the Company